kevindqc/nix-config/README.md

 ### Adding a New Machine with a New User

-To add a new machine with a new user to your NixOS or nix-darwin configuration, follow these steps:
+To add a new machine with a new user to your NixOS configuration, follow these steps:

 1. **Update `flake.nix`**: